Concrete: Pervious

 Pervious concrete is a mix of specially graded coarse aggregate, cement, water, and little-to-no fine aggregates.
 This concrete is also known as "no-fines" or porous concrete.
 Mixing the ingredients in a carefully controlled process creates a paste that coats and bonds the aggregate particles.
 The hardened concrete contains interconnected air voids totaling approximately 15 to 25 percent.
 Water runs through the voids in the pavement to the soil underneath.
 Air entrainment admixtures are often used in freeze-thaw climates to minimize the possibility of frost damage.
 Pervious concrete also permits rainwater to filter through roads and parking lots, to recharge aquifers, instead of contributing to runoff and flooding.

 Polymer

 Polymer concretes are mixtures of aggregate and any of various polymers and may be reinforced.
 The cement is costlier than lime-based cements, but polymer concretes nevertheless have advantages; they have significant tensile strength even without reinforcement, and they are largely impervious to water.
 Polymer concretes are frequently used for the repair and construction of other applications, such as drains.

+Plant fibers

+Plant fibers and particles can be used in a concrete mix or as a reinforcement.
+These materials can increase ductility but the lignocellulosic particles hydrolyze during concrete curing as a result of alkaline environment and elevated temperatures Such process, that is difficult to measure, can affect the properties of the resulting concrete.